 The top credit card reward schemes pay you £3 for every £100 spent on them, an easy way to make £100s or £1,000s a year just by changing plastic.
 Yet some use impenetrable points systems to disguise poor payouts.

-This guide intensively analyses every major scheme to calculate the best buys for frequent flyers, cash, and more.
+This guide intensively analyses every major scheme to calculate the best buys for frequent flyer points, cash, and more.
 It includes our RewardsChecker tool, which compares all the schemes.

 The premise is simple.
 Spend on one of these cards and they pay you - some of these cards even pay you cashback.
-Do it right and you can earn £100s or even £1,000s a year worth of goodies, at no cost.
-Everyone should consider it.
+Do it right and you can earn £100s worth of goodies each year, at no cost.
+If you're debt-free and pay off every month, you might as well get paid to spend.

 It sounds great - everyone loves something for nothing.
 But unless you're careful, cards will actually deliver nothing for something, as there are a couple of major holes to watch for.

-The reason cards give rewards is to encourage spending, as do that and they can charge us 18% APR or more and retailers up to 1%.
+The reason cards give rewards is to encourage spending, as do that and they can charge us 15% interest or more and retailers up to 1%.
 So always follow…

-Getting charged interest almost always dwarfs even the very best rewards schemes, so quite simply…
+Getting charged interest almost always dwarfs even the very best reward schemes, so quite simply…

 If you want rewards, always set up a direct debit to repay the card in full each month, so there's NO interest.